A Student Allegedly Shot And Killed His Parents In The College Dorms And Police Are Trying To Find Him

 Emanuel Chris Welch, a representative in the Illinois legislature, identified Davis Sr. as an officer of the Bellwood Police Department.

-According to public records, the parent's lived in Plainfield, Illinois, more than four hours from Central Michigan University.
+According to public records, the parents lived in Plainfield, Illinois, more than four hours from Central Michigan University.

 It's unclear what may have prompted the shooting, authorities said, but Klaus said campus police had contact with Davis Jr. Thursday night for a drug-related incident.